-If you are in Accra for a business trip, and if you are looking for some relaxing things to do in Ghana, then Labadi Beach could be the place for you to sit back and relax in your spare time.
+If you are in Accra for a business trip and looking for some relaxing things to do in Ghana, then Labadi Beach could be the place for you to sit back and relax in your spare time.

-During the weekends, people crowd the beach to enjoy themselves, playing games, horseback riding, and dancing to loud music in the background.
-If you are the quiet type, the weekdays are the best time for you to relax at Labadi Beach.
+People crowd the beach to enjoy themselves during the weekends, playing games, horseback riding, and dancing to loud music in the background.
+If you are the quiet type, the weekdays are the best time to relax at Labadi Beach.

 When you desire a serene place to visit so you can have a pleasant, relaxing time, then the best landmark to see is a waterfall.

 In the Volta Region of Ghana, a 5-hour journey when driving from Accra, you can find Agumatsa Falls, also popularly known as Wli Waterfalls.
 Wli Falls is recognised as the highest waterfall in Ghana and West Africa, making it a top tourist site and one of the most beautiful places to visit in Ghana.

 You can engage in lots of activities when you visit the Wli Waterfalls.
 For example, you can choose to relax by enjoying the flow of the falls or by swimming in the water.

 If you want to challenge yourself, you can go hiking with a guide to the top of the falls.
 At the top of the falls is the shrine of the lesser gods, which the village ancestors believed to have been brought from Togo.

 Another waterfall in Ghana that fascinates visitors to the country is Kintampo Falls.
 It is located exactly 4km away from Kintampo Township when driving from Kumasi to Kintampo in the Brong Ahafo Region.